Karuppatti Paniyaram: Pillayaar Nombu special

 It is used to substitute sugar in the preparation of coffee, tea, etc.

 The Ilai-Maavu is the main item that is used to make “Illai” made of Jaggery or Karupatti and Rice flour, some make Therattupaal for Illai.
 21 threads form the ‘thiri’ that is drawn from a new, unbleached cotton Veshti.
 The ‘Ilai” is in the shape of a small mountain – the represents the form of Lord Ganesha.
 The ‘Thiri’ is lit and taken alive.
-Elders in the family or Community lit this and give it to others.
+Elders in the family or Community lit this and give it to others with their blessings.

 Raw Rice – 2 cups